iiasa/message-ix-models/doc/repro.rst

 Testing
 =======

+In addition to atomic/unit tests of individual functions, multiple strategies **may** be used to ensure code works on intended target MESSAGEix-GLOBIOM base scenarios.

-The code in :mod:`.model.bare` generates a “bare” reference energy system.
+- The code in :mod:`.model.bare` generates a **“bare” reference energy system**.
   This is a Scenario that has the same *structure* (ixmp 'sets') as actual instances of the MESSAGEix-GLOBIOM global model, but contains no *data* (ixmp 'parameter' values).
-Code that operates on the global model can be tested on the bare RES; if it works on that scenario, this is one indication (necessary, but not always sufficient) that it should work on fully-populated scenarios.
+  Code that operates on the global model can be tested on this bare RES; if it works on that scenario, this is one indication (necessary, but not always sufficient) that it should work on fully-populated scenarios.
+- :doc:`model/snapshot` can be used as target for tests.

-Such tests are faster and lighter than testing on fully-populated scenarios, and make it easier to isolate errors in the code that is being tested.
+Such tests are faster and lighter than testing on fully-populated scenarios and make it easier to isolate errors in the code that is being tested.

 .. _test-suite: